Thank you for your interest in Columbia's Residency training program.

 Our five-year program, which participates in the National Residency Matching Program, has a total of 30 residents—six for each year—who spend a majority of their time at NewYork-Presbyterian/Columbia in northern Manhattan.
 The department encourages and supports all PG-5 residents participation in an international orthopedics rotation of their choosing.

 Along with extensive clinical experience, all of our residents participate in a wide variety of research, including a two-month research rotation.
-We also offer two 6-year tracks beginning with a one-year research fellowship (1 in the COR and 1 in the TTC) followed by the traditional 5-year orthopedic surgery residency training program.
 The department includes seven renowned research centers.
 Some residents, for example, undertake basic science research through our Center for Orthopedic Research (COR), which was established to develop breakthrough therapies in patient diagnosis, treatment, and outcomes.
 Clinical research is often conducted in close collaboration with other clinical departments and with the Columbia University Mailman School of Public Health.
 Every year residents are given the opportunity to present their research projects at national meetings.

 We invite you to learn more about our outstanding training program and I encourage you to ask questions and discuss the program with our current residents.